rrousselGit/riverpod/README.md

   - being able to have multiple providers of the same type.
   - disposing the state of a provider when it is no longer used.
   - make a provider private.
-- Revamps the syntax to make it simpler
+- Simplifying complex object graphs.
 - Makes the pattern independent from Flutter

 These are achieved by no-longer using [InheritedWidget]s.
 Instead, [River_pod]